 - You must complete two hours of experiments, and no less, to earn the 5% credit - If you do not wish to participate as a research subject for any reason, you may still earn your research participation credit by observing two hours of experiments (please see Ann Hollingshead in the Psychology Building, Room 205). - If you fail to show up for two experiments, you will lose your option to complete the research participation credit.
 If you know in advance that you will be unable to attend a scheduled experiment, please contact the experimenter immediately.

 Course Materials

 Course Handbook

-Your handbook is a required component of the course, containing essential readings, outlines and note-taking space for online lectures, activities and thought questions.
+Your handbook is a required component of the course, containing valuable information regarding course structure, outlines, guides and web lectures and tutorials.

 Course Textbook